 - Maybelline produces its first eyeliners, eyebrow pencils and eyeshadows.

-- Richard Hudnut launches Poudre le Début supposedly using ingredients never used before in a face powder.
+- Richard Hudnut launches Poudre le Début face powder.

 - Yardley introduces English Complexion Cream.

-- Alexandra de Markoff cosmetics introduced into the U.S.
+- Alexandra de Markoff cosmetics launched in the U.S.

 - Boncilla launches a new line of toilet preparations sold under the name of Markz.